Updated July 4, 2023

-Example: Mr. B deposited $1 Million in XY bank which pays 10% interest per annum.
+Example: Mr. B deposited $1 Million in XY bank, which pays 10% interest annually.
 This is a one-year deposit plan.
-On completion of one year, Mr. B will be paid $100,000 as interest and $1 Million the initial deposit value.
+Upon completing one year, Mr. B will be paid $100,000 as interest and $1 Million as the initial deposit value.

 4. Options and Derivatives

-Derivates are financial instruments and their value is derived from other instruments like stocks or indexes.
-Options are a derivative instrument that gives the buyer the right but not the obligation to buy or sell a security at a fixed price within a specific time.
-Derivatives are at high risk and high reward instruments.
+Derivatives are financial instruments that derive their value from other instruments, such as stocks or indexes.
+Options are derivative instrument that gives the buyer the right but not the obligation to buy or sell a security at a fixed price within a specific time.
+Derivatives are high-risk and high-reward instruments.

-Funds are pooled investment plans and it will be managed by investment managers.
-Through this fund investor’s money is invested in stocks, bonds, commodities, etc. The common types of funds are mutual funds and exchange-traded funds (ETF).
-Mutual funds are not directly traded on an exchange are valued at the end of each trading day based on Net asset value.
+Investment managers actively manage pooled investment plans known as funds.
+This fund invests investors’ money in stocks, bonds, commodities, etc. The common types of funds are mutual and exchange-traded (ETF).
+Mutual funds are not actively traded directly on an exchange, and their valuation is based on the net asset value at the end of each trading day.
 ETFs are traded on the stock exchange just like stocks.

 6. Investment Trusts

 Trusts also come under the pooled investment category.
-Real Estate Investment Trusts (REIT) is common in this category where the pooled investment money is invested in commercial or residential properties and the rental income generated from those properties is distributed to the investors.
+Real Estate Investment Trusts (REITs) are common in this category, where the pooled investment money is invested in commercial or residential properties, and the rental income generated from those properties is distributed to the investors.

-Commodities are products like financial instruments, currency, oil, metals, etc. They can be traded through commodity futures – that gives the buyer the right but not the obligation to buy or sell a specific quantity of the commodity at a specific price at a specific date and through ETFs.
-Commodities are used for hedging risks or for speculative trading.
+Commodities are products like financial instruments, currency, oil, metals, etc. They can be traded through commodity futures – which gives the buyer the right but not the obligation to buy or sell a specific quantity of the commodity at a specific price at a specific date, and through ETFs.
+Market participants actively use commodities for hedging risks or engaging in speculative trading.

 8. Real estate

-Investments are so important as it gives financial security for the future and it leads to wealth generation.
-Investments can keep the money safe and it is up to the investor to choose the right investment based on their risk appetite.
-It makes the money grow (i.e.) capital appreciation of investment over time and it also generates a regular source of income.
+Investments are important as they give financial security for the future and lead to wealth generation, as seen in the above section of Investment Examples.
+Investments can keep the money safe, and it is up to the investor to choose the right investment based on their risk appetite.
+It makes money grow (i.e.) capital appreciation of investment over time and generates a regular income source.
 It helps to achieve long-term and short-term financial goals.
-There are various sources of investments and every investor will have his strategy and goals.
+There are various sources of investments, and every investor will have their own strategy and goals.

 This is a guide to Investment Examples.
-Here we also discuss the introduction and examples of investment along with an explanation.
+Here we also discuss the introduction, examples of investment, and an explanation.
 You may also have a look at the following articles to learn more –